 |---|---|

 | Freehand Drawing | Simple drawing depicting the total object in its right form and proportion, surface texture, relative location, and details of its component parts in appropriate scale.
-Common subjects for drawing are: equipment from day-to-day life, furniture, or any other commonly used object like furniture, plants, trees, and human figures. |
+Common subjects: equipment from day-to-day life, furniture, plants, trees, and human figures. |

 | Geometrical Drawing | Exercises in geometrical drawing containing lines, angles, triangles, quadrilaterals, polygons, circles, etc. Study of plan (top view), elevation (front or side views) of simple solid objects like prisms, cones, cylinders, cubes, splayed surface holders, etc. |